 The location couldn’t be any more ideal.
 Being in the historic heart of Florence (on the opposite side of the Arno River from the main city center) you are in a most charming and authentic neighborhood filled with artisan workshops, antique shops and traditional old restaurants.
 What is great is that you are just minutes from the Ponte Vecchio, Palazzo Pitti, Boboli Gardens and most of the city’s main attractions.

 Meet Federico, Your Florentine Friend and Host

 Named after Roman noblewoman Clarice Orsini, this beautiful 265 square foot apartment has terra cotta floors, vaulted ceilings with centuries-old wooden beams, and walls covered with 15th century frescos.
 Incredible!
-While I might normally set down my bags and turn on the tv, this time I sat down in the living room and just admired the amazing history on the walls surrounding me.
+While I might normally set down my bags and have a power nap, this time I sat in the living room and just admired the history on the walls surrounding me.
 The rest of the apartment features a kitchenette, dining area, master bedroom, bathroom fully stocked with toiletries and a bathtub, as well as a washing machine.
 On the second floor is another bedroom with twin beds and private bathroom with shower—this one is called the “secret room”.
 Upon arrival we said we’re going to sleep up here one night!
 Yeah, that didn’t happen but it was a fun idea.

 Stay Tuned As I Share More Experiences in Florence!